 Using Dog Training Resources Correctly

-Crowded roadways may be a great resource to desensitize and countercondition but must be used appropriately and responsibly or you will likely set you dog back and create more stress and fear.
+Crowded roadways may be a great resource to desensitize and countercondition but must be used appropriately and responsibly or you will likely set your dog back and create more stress and fear.
 At the very least, start in a controlled, quiet environment away from any noxious stimuli.
 Your dog should show no physiological stress or fear responses and feel comfortable.
-You must also be able to read a dog’s body language very well to be able to detect minute changes in your dog’s posture, face, movement, tail, hair, positioning, breathing patterns…etc. which indicate stress, fear or when your pup is at their comfort threshold.
+You must also be able to read a dog’s body language very well to be able to detect minute changes in your dog’s posture, face, movement, tail, hair, positioning, breathing patterns…etc., which all may indicate stress, fear or when your pup is at their comfort threshold.
 Stay below your pups fear threshold, and have an escape route or a “safe zone,” if you notice your dog showing the least bit of fear or discomfort so you can remove them from this environment into their “safe zone.”
 This is critical as you are trying to make your pup as comfortable and confident as possible while habituating and desensitizing them to the stimuli not sensitizing them to the noxious stimuli thus strengthening the pairing of your dog’s fear (rational or irrational) and the stimuli and making the physiological stress response stronger!
 This is your responsibility as an educated Certified Dog Behavior Consultant (CDBC) and Certified Professional Dog Trainer (CPDT), don’t mess it up.

 I subscribe to Albert Einstein’s theory “If you can’t explain it to a six-year-old, you don’t understand it yourself.”
 With that said I hope my niece understands this post. 🙂